"by living wages I mean more than a bare subsistence level - I mean the wages of decent living." Franklin Roosevelt 1933

 Your satisfaction and experience are very important to me.
 There are many reasons why we're making this change.
 Providing a decent living for my staff is at the top of the list.

 We apply a 20% service charge to all restaurant or food truck food charges.
 You can always share more appreciation with our team if you'd like.
-All gratuity is pooled and split with non-salary staff.
+All charges are pooled and split by non-salary staff.

 If you have an issue at the restaurant or food truck, please contact me directly!
 I will always make things right, if you're kind about it.